 Finding a buyer who likes your offer is only half the game of entering the European market.
-You need to agree on delivery terms, sign a contract, pack your goods and physically organise the transport to Europe.
+You need to agree on delivery terms, sign a contract, pack your goods, deliver all required documents and physically organise the transport to Europe.
 Although this may look like a mere formality and easy work, you may face a lot of challenges.
 The tips listed below offer some practical information on how to deal with those challenges and become an efficient, trustworthy and successful exporter.

 Contents of this page

 - Trust is important, but always make sure to secure your payment